Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/MultiPlatformApplication/README.md

 - Conversation stream
     - Display list of messages received / sent
     - Display files thumbnail when they are available
-    - Allow to send new message (not implemented in MVVM for the moment)
+    - Allow to send message
+        - with or without Emoji
+        - with or without Files
+        - with urgency mode selection

 Elements implemented but not demonstrable
 - Themes: display is based on a selected theme